Learn how to create a custom bubble chart based on a scatter plot in Excel to visualize your data over time.

 #7: Add values and comment labels

 Select the “Sales” series, right-click, and choose “Add Labels”.
-You will see only zeros, but no worry!
+You will see only zeros, but don’t worry!
 Right-click on the labels; the “Format Data Labels” will appear.
 Under the “Label Options”, check the “Values From Cells” checkbox.
 Select the B3:B25 range.
 Finally, set the label position to “Center”.

 Last but not least, add your notes to the source table.